 Except for a license issued to a site under construction which is governed by section 6-149, an applicant must open the alcoholic beverage business in the establishment referred to in the application within six months after its approval by mayor and council.
-The city clerk shall not issue the alcoholic beverage license until presented with the applicant's notarized statement stating the applicant is in fact the owner of the establishment and will open for business on a date certain.
+The city clerk shall not issue the alcoholic beverage license until presented with the applicant’s notarized statement stating the applicant is in fact the owner of the establishment and will open for business on a date certain.
 The license shall be dated as of the date certain in the affidavit and shall not be effective until that date.
-Failure to open the licensed establishment within the six-month period or the date stated in the applicant's affidavit shall serve as an automatic forfeiture and cancellation of the unused license, and no refund of license fees shall be made to the license holder.
+Failure to open the licensed establishment within the six-month period or the date stated in the applicant’s affidavit shall serve as an automatic forfeiture and cancellation of the unused license, and no refund of license fees shall be made to the license holder.

-(Ord. of 9-7-1999, § 1(4-160))

 Sec.
-6-151.
+6-150.
 Time limit for closed business.

-Any holder of a license issued under this division who shall begin the operation of the business authorized in the license, but who shall for a period of six consecutive months thereafter cease to operate the business as authorized in the license, shall, upon completion of the six-month period, automatically forfeit his license, which license shall, by virtue of the failure to operate, be revoked without the necessity of any further action of the mayor and council.
+Any holder of a license issued under this division who shall begin the operation of the business authorized in the license, but who shall for a period of six consecutive months thereafter cease to operate the business as authorized in the license, shall, upon completion of the six-month period, automatically forfeit his or her license, which license shall, by virtue of the failure to operate, be revoked without the necessity of any further action of the mayor and council.

-(Ord. of 9-7-1999, § 1(4-161); Ord.
-No. 08-01, § 4, 2-18-2008)

 Secs.
-6-152—6-175.
+6-151—6-175.
 Reserved.